 We are ranked 4th for law in the National Student Survey 2022.
 We are ranked in the top 60 for law in the world by the Times Higher Education World University Rankings 2022.

 Our award-winning Professional Training placements prepare students for roles in industry.
 We deliver on jobs, too.
 We were named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide 2022.

 What you will study

-Our LLB Law with Criminology course will equip you with the skills and knowledge necessary to proceed to professional legal qualifications as a solicitor or barrister and to engage critically with the principles of law.
+Our LLB (Hons) Law with Criminology course will equip you with the skills and knowledge you need to proceed to professional legal qualifications as a solicitor or barrister and to engage critically with the principles of law.
 You will also gain an awareness of current issues in criminology – from debates surrounding criminal justice, to social control and the role of the police.

-We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system, allowing you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.
+We blend traditional and modern teaching methods to help you gain an extensive understanding of the law and the legal system.
+This will allow you to tackle the fundamental issues of fairness, justice and equality that are at the heart of every society.

 The qualifying law degree is recognised by the Solicitors Regulation Authority (SRA) for the purposes of satisfying the academic stage of training.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.